nagasudhirpulla/grafana-api-backend-datasource/README.md

 # <img src="src/img/logo.svg" alt="logo.svg" width="50px" height="50px"/> Grafana API Backend Datasource Plugin

 * This is a Grafana Data Source Plugin for getting data from HTTP API
 * User inputs in the query editor can be customized by setting JSON schema in the datasource configuration page
 * Now end user can create queries in query editor without understanding JSON
 * Alerts are also supported since it is a backend datasource plugin

+# Plugin installation
+* Download the plugin from https://github.com/nagasudhirpulla/grafana-api-backend-datasource/releases/
+* unzip and paste the folder in the data/plugins folder of Grafana installation
+* Restart Grafana
+* A data source by the name `api-backend` should appear

 ## Create JSON schema for query payload
 * You can generate JSON schema from example query payload JSON [here](https://easy-json-schema.github.io/)